Learning Dynamic Mechanisms in Unknown Environments: A Reinforcement Learning Approach: Introduction

-\citet{2020Mechanism} studies online learning of the VCG mechanism with stationary multi-arm bandits.
-Our work considers the more challenging setting, where the agents' rewards are state-dependent and may evolve over time within each episode.
-More importantly,~\citet{2020Mechanism} estimates the VCG price via uniformly exploring over all arms, which cannot be directly applied to the dynamic setting \citep{2020On}.
-Rather than uniformly bounding the uncertainty over all \emph{actions}, our approach bounds the uncertainty over all implementable \emph{policies} via a variant of least-squares value iteration, and enjoys provably efficiency under the function approximation setting.

-There are many recent works concerning provably efficient RL for linear MDPs in the absence of generative models~\citep{yang2019sample,du2019good,yang2020reinforcement,2019Provably, 2019Provably0}.~\citet{2019Provably} provides the first provably efficient RL algorithm for linear MDPs and~\citet{2019Provably0} designs for linear MDP a provably efficient policy optimization algorithm that incorporates exploration.~\citet{zhou2021provably} provides a provably efficient algorithm for infinite-horizon, discounted linear MDPs.~\citet{ayoub2020model} studies a model-based regime where the transition kernel belongs to a family of models known to the learning agent.~\citet{zhou2021nearly} proposes a computationally efficient nearly minimax optimal algorithm for linear MDPs whose transition kernel is a linear mixture model.
+There are many recent works concerning provably efficient RL for MDPs with linear structures in the absence of generative models~\citep{yang2019sample,du2019good,yang2020reinforcement,2019Provably, 2019Provably0}.~\citet{2019Provably} provides the first provably efficient RL algorithm for linear MDPs that incorporates exploration.~\citet{zhou2021provably} provides a provably efficient algorithm for infinite-horizon discounted linear MDPs.~\citet{ayoub2020model} studies a model-based regime where the transition kernel belongs to a family of models known to the learning agent.~\citet{zhou2021nearly} proposes a computationally efficient nearly minimax optimal algorithm for the linear MDP whose transition kernel is a linear mixture model.
+These works require (noisy) feedback of the reward function in the learning process.